-- Implementation of HGV restrictions within the boundary created by the N40 South Ring Road and proposed Northern Distributor Road: - HGV restrictions with Cork City Centre.
-The manner of implementation, enforcement, HGV access routes and extent of scheme should be determined at a later stage between TII, the NTA, stakeholders from the freight industry and Cork City Council; and - Mobility management planning at key freight locations such as the Port of Cork to reduce the HGV impact on the road network during peak periods.
+Implementation of HGV restrictions within the boundary created by the N40 South Ring Road and proposed Northern Distributor Road:

+- HGV restrictions with Cork City Centre.
+The manner of implementation, enforcement, access routes and extent of scheme should be determined at a later stage between TII, the NTA, stakeholders from the freight industry and Cork City Council; - HGV restrictions in metropolitan town centres will be considered; and - Mobility management planning at key freight locations such as the Port of Cork to reduce the HGV impact on the road network during peak periods.